Yes, Sudafed and Tylenol can generally be taken together safely, but understanding their interactions and proper dosing is crucial.

 - Pain relief from Tylenol may help you feel more comfortable overall.

-- If side effects like rapid heartbeat or dizziness occur, discontinue use immediately and seek medical advice.
+- If side effects like rapid heartbeat, chest pain, severe dizziness, confusion, rash, or breathing trouble occur, stop use and seek medical advice immediately.

 Understanding these nuances prepares you for what to expect during treatment.